artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

 ## What are the kinds of Lockout/Tagout Products Available?

 There are a number of products that are common in the lockout/tagout category.
-We carry a large range of products that can assist your facility with their LOTO program.<br>
+We carry a large range of products that can assist your facility with their LOTO program.<br><br>

 ### Padlocks